-Unfortunately, terrorist have targeted Kenya in the recent years.
+Unfortunately, terrorists have targeted Kenya in the recent years.
 These attacks occurred near the borders or in Nairobi.
-It is safe enough to visit other places that are not near the borders of Somali, Sudan and Ethiopia.
+It is safe enough to visit other places that are not near the borders of Somali, Sudan, and Ethiopia.
 There are many remote and exotic places to visit in Kenya.
-Areas where the population is very low like in rural areas, are good place to visit.
+Areas, where the population is very low like in rural areas, are good places to visit.

 Innovations and creations

 Kenya is the pioneer of mobile money services by the major phone service provider.
 Safaricom.
 It is known as the M-Pesa service.
 It took the country by storm and greatly influenced the ease and speed of electronic money services.
 It shows how intelligent people are facilitating the economic growth of this country.
 Kenyans are creatives: from basket weavers, furniture designers, sculpture carvers, bead and jewelry makers to painters and artists, to exemplary writers and literature gurus.
 Art exhibitions are carried out in specific p[laces in the major towns, such as at the Alliance Française, Nairobi.